 SC State to mark 49th anniversary of Orangeburg Massacre

-South Carolina State University is marking the 49th anniversary of the shooting deaths of three students during a protest with a talk from historian Millicent Brown.
+South Carolina State University is marking the 49th anniversary of the shooting deaths of three students during a protest Wednesday.
 The Orangeburg Massacre happened Feb.
 8, 1968, when state troopers fired into a crowd of demonstrators during a tense protest over a segregated bowling alley in Orangeburg.

 Add your comments below